SegevMunitz/astrocytes_morphology_detection/README.md

   --output-dir outputs/predictions
 ```

-For each image, inference:

-1. Generates overlapping patches.
-2. Applies the model and softmax.
-3. Averages probabilities in overlap regions.
-4. Restores the original image dimensions.
-5. Saves probabilities, a TIFF class mask, and a GFAP overlay.

-Hard labels are never stitched directly.
+This predicts every manifest row in the selected split, whether or not it has a
+human annotation.

-### 10. Generate pseudo labels for unlabeled images
+### 11. Generate pseudo labels for unlabeled images

-The active manifest in the configuration should contain rows with
+The configuration's active manifest must include images in state `none` with valid
-`annotation_status=none`.
+image, GFAP-channel, and nucleus-mask fields.

 ```bash
 python scripts/generate_pseudo_labels.py \